Simple Loose Leaf is a monthly tea box, which delivers four hand selected, loose-leaf teas each month. Subscriptions start at $9.

 Earn tea points by reviewing each month’s selections.
 You could also win a free month of tea by tagging Simple Loose Leaf on Facebook or Instagram.

 There’s a card containing some information about each tea.
 I find these tidbits of information so much fun, who knows when Jeopardy will have a tea category.

 Reusable Tea Bags.
 I have become a firm believer in these, they make my eco-friendly heart happy.
 They are so much simpler than using a tea ball and I have little to no residue in the bottom of my cup.

 Simple Loose Leaf Tea is a great way to try many different teas without splurging on something you might dislike.
 I love that there is little filler and everything is neatly packed.
 The more I use loose leaf tea the more I like them, they have a much better flavor than ordinary tea bags found in the grocery store.
-With summer coming I’m hoping for lots of fruity flavors and teas that can be brewed cold.
-I know I am asking for a lot but Simple Loose Leaf Tea seem like they might be up for my challenge.
+I am having so much fun tasting teas and knowing that they help folks with developmental disabilities gain employment.
+I’m hoping next month brings me something that can be brewed cold for a little something different.

 Which tea was your favorite this month?